vechain/grant-program/applications/SydTek_VeCarbon.md

 ### Contributions

-After a review of the existing academic research on VeChain, the team will research and include the following studies for the Literature Review section of the study:
+After a review of the existing academic research on VeChain and other blockchain solutions, the team will research and include the following studies for the Literature Review section of the study:

 Chern, B. T. P., & Aun, T. B. (2021).
 Blockchain adoption among Malaysian SMEs: A critical review on the supply chain implications.
 Journal of Education and Social Sciences, 17(1), 48-55.